 Finance Student Organizations

-The College of Business Administration offers major-specific student groups as well as a variety of general business groups:
+The College of Business offers major-specific student groups as well as a variety of general business groups:

 - Financial Management Association